RedHatInsights/bonfire-tekton/README.md

 ### Prerequisites

 * Access to RHTAP.
 Join the wailist [here](https://console.redhat.com/preview/hac/application-pipeline) and ask for access in the [#rhtap-users](https://redhat-internal.slack.com/archives/C04PZ7H0VA8) slack channel.
 * Application in RHTAP already created.
 You can follow the instructions in the RHTAP [docs](https://redhat-appstudio.github.io/docs.appstudio.io/Documentation/main/getting-started/get-started/#creating-your-first-application).
+Access RHTAP [here](https://console.redhat.com/preview/hac/application-pipeline).
 > **IMPORTANT:** The name of the RHTAP Component must be the same name of the `COMPONENT_NAME` parameter in the Integration Test Scenario below.
 * Kustomize installed in your computer.
 Follow the instalations [intructions](https://kubectl.docs.kubernetes.io/installation/kustomize/).